 Before the start of the scan, you lie down on a bench, possibly in a specific position.
 The technician may use pillows or straps to ensure that you stay in the correct position for long enough to get a quality image.
 You may also have to hold your breath during brief individual scans, which last only 10 to 20 seconds.

 To start the scan, the technician moves the table — via a remote from a separate room — into the CT machine.
 The CT machine looks like a giant doughnut made of plastic and metal.
 You’ll most likely go through the machine several times.
 Although you’re in the room by yourself, the technician can talk to you via an intercom.

-After a round of scans, you may be required to wait for a few minutes while the technicians review the images to ensure they are clear enough for your doctor to read.
-The whole test should take no longer than 10 minutes.
+After a round of scans, you may be required to wait for a few minutes while the technicians review the images to ensure they’re clear enough for your doctor to read.
+The whole test shouldn’t take longer than 10 minutes.

 After the procedure, you’ll be able to leave and go about your day.
 The dye will naturally work its way out of your body.
 Drinking more water will help speed up this process.

 Getting the results from your heart CT scan doesn’t take long.
 Your doctor or the technician will go over the results with you.

 Depending on what the images show, your doctor will advise you of any lifestyle changes, treatments, or procedures that need to be done.
 Common follow-up tests include a stress test and coronary catheterization.